CT Stripers Erupt After May New Moon — Long Island Sound Bass Blitz On

 Tautog have historically been a reliable mid-May target in Connecticut, with action typically tapering as surface temps push from the mid-50s into the low 60s over the course of June.
 Fluke, by contrast, usually require water in the low-to-mid 60s to become a consistent daytime bite — conditions that are likely two to three weeks away for most of the Sound at current buoy readings.
 No direct year-over-year comparison data is available in the current intel feeds to say definitively whether this season is running early or late, but multiple Connecticut shops and the charter fleet reporting strong striper action simultaneously points to a full, healthy spring migration well underway.

-This report is synthesized by Hooked Fisherman from real-time NOAA buoy data, USGS stream gauges, and current reports across regional fishing blogs, captain updates, and angler forums.
-Source names are cited inline where they appear.
+Synthesized from real-time NOAA buoy data, USGS stream gauges, and current reports across regional fishing blogs, captain updates, and angler forums.
 Check local regulations before keeping fish.
 Never trust a single source for a trip decision.